|"I'm so lucky to have this team nearby. I mean, they saved my life."

 A Arm Weakness – Ask the person to raise both arms.
 Is there any numbness or weakness?
+Do they raise together?

 S Speech Difficulty – Ask the person to repeat a simple phrase.
 Listen for slurred or strange sounding pronunciations.

 T Time is of the Essence – If you see any of these signs, call 911 immediately!